meizan2142/meizan2142/README.md

 *I'm Saif, a junior MERN stack developer from  Chattogram, Bangladesh.*

 # About me
-- I’m currently learning Next.js.
+- I’m currently completing Next Level Web Development Course.
-- Exploring Redux Tookit.
+- Exploring TypeScript.
 - Looking to collaborate on real-world projects
 - I'm searching for a platform where I can learn and gain experience.
 - Fun fact: I am passionate about teaching and enjoy mentoring students through private tuition.